jcubic/lips/docs/docs/lips/intro.md

 with the web.
 But note that the root directory reply on the path of the LIPS Scheme script file.
 So you if you bundle the code with Webpack or Rollup, LIPS may not find the root URL and may not be able to load the proper file.

-## Limitations

-LISP Scheme currently doesn't support [continuations](/docs/scheme-intro/continuations) and [Tail Call Optimization](/docs/scheme-intro/core#tail-call-optimization).
-But they are part of the roadmap for version 1.0.
-The development is tracked on [GitHub](https://github.com/jcubic/lips/issues/127).